alkihis/twitter-archive-reader/Examples.md

 }, 0);
 ```

-### Check if a tweet has a video or a GIF attached to it and get its URL
+### <a name='CheckifatweethasavideooraGIFattachedtoitandgetitsURL'></a>Check if a tweet has a video or a GIF attached to it and get its URL
 ```ts
 import TwitterArchive, { PartialTweet } from 'twitter-archive-reader';